Demand Generation Playbook for B2B Technology Companies

 Putting the Playbook Into Practice

-This playbook works because it follows the same sequence that has produced results for dozens of B2B technology companies.
-But a playbook is only useful if it is executed.
+A playbook is only useful if it is executed.
 Here is how to get started this week:

 Run the Q1 kickoff.
 Schedule a half-day workshop with marketing, sales leadership, and product to align on ICP, messaging, and content strategy.
-Use this to compress the first two plays of Q1 into two weeks instead of four.

 This playbook gives you the plan.
 Now execute it.